vzwGrey/chip-8/README.md

 $ cargo build --release
 ```

-The resulting exectuable can be found under `target/release/chip8` in the project
+The resulting executable can be found under `target/release/chip8` in the project
 directory.

 To run a game, invoke the executable with a path to a ROM file like so: